 - A standard lease agreement to housing – as opposed to mandated therapy or services compliance.

 While all Housing First programs share these critical elements, program models vary significantly depending upon the population served.
 For people who have experienced chronic homelessness, there is an expectation that intensive (and often specialized) services will be needed for longer duration.

 About Housing First in Brandon.

 Many community organizations in Brandon have a long history of service commitment and dedication to supporting homeless and vulnerable people.
-Since 1999, Brandon has also been a Designated Community within the Federal Government framework for ending homelessness, currently known as the Homelessness Partnering Strategy (HPS).
-The HPS provides direct federal funding to communities across Canada to support their efforts in addressing local needs and specific homelessness priorities.
+Since 1999, Brandon has also been a Designated Community within the Federal Government framework for ending homelessness, previously known as the Homelessness Partnering Strategy (HPS).
+On April 1, 2019, Reaching Home replaced the Homelessness Partnering Strategy.
+Reaching Home supports communities' efforts to prevent and reduce homelessness in Canada and supports the goals of the National Housing Strategy, including a 50% reduction in chronic homelessness nationally by 2027–2028 by providing direct federal funding to communities across Canada to support their efforts in addressing local needs and specific homelessness priorities.

-Brandon's Community Advisory Board (CAB), and the HPS strategies, are committed to longer-term solutions to end homelessness in addition to necessary emergency responses.
+Brandon's Community Advisory Board (CAB), and the Reaching Home strategies, are committed to longer-term solutions to end homelessness in addition to necessary emergency responses.
 Towards that end, as part of a 5 year strategic plan, the CAB commissioned a Housing First Readiness project that began in late 2014.